fonoster/fonoster/.compose/README.md

 2. Copy `env_example` into `.env`

-3. Run infrastructure with docker compose
+3. Run infrastructure with docker-compose

 ```bash